PyFeeds/PyFeeds/docs/configure.rst

      tvthek.orf.at
      oe1.orf.at

+Use ``feeds list`` to get a list of all available spiders.

 output_path
 ~~~~~~~~~~~
 This is the path where the generated Atom feeds will be saved.
+You may server
+this directory with any webserver.

 .. code-block:: ini